edenlabllc/kodjin.cli/docs/global-options.md

 **Example:**

-In this example, we will increase waiting time for the response
+In this example, we will increase waiting time for the response:
 ```shell
 $ kodjin-cli --request-timeout 40 install hl7.fhir.us.core@4.0.0
 ```

 ## --errors-output <ERRORS_OUTPUT>